f5devcentral/f5-agility-labs-waf/docs/class4/module4/lab1/lab1.rst

 Task 5: Test Session Tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-In Firefox open a private browsing window and navigate to webgoat using the **insecureApp1** bookmark, then login.
+In Firefox open a private browsing window and browse to **https://insecureapp1.f5.demo/WebGoat/login** then login.

 #.
 Return to the BIG-IP interface and navigate to **Security -> Event Logs -> Application -> Requests**